acl-org/acl-anthology/bin/fixedcase/README.md

    - "New Mexico" will be fixed-case by rule 1, and "University of New Mexico" by rule 5

+Note that the first word of the title is not treated specially by the rules, so its first character will not necessarily be fixed-case.

 The `truelist` contains words from past abstracts whose most-frequent version is not all-lowercase.
 To reduce the size of this list, if a word would be marked fixed-case or not by the above rules, it is